shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L02_BPFs.md

 In this practice lab, you will review the existing business process flow on the outcome table and add branching on approval.
 You will also configure security for the business process flow.

+## Lab objectives
+In this lab, you will perform:

++ Exercise 1: Review the business process flow
++ Exercise 2: Modify business process flow
++ Exercise 3: Modify the Environmental user security role
++ Exercise 4: Export and import solution

 ## Exercise 1 – Review the business process flow

 In this exercise you will run the business process flow to generate an approval.
 You will approve the request and finish the business process flow.
 You will then examine the business process flow components in the business process flow designer.